Backlist Bracket: The Scary Sixteen!

 A patient escapes from a biological testing facility, unknowingly carrying a deadly weapon: a mutated strain of...
 Read more >

-Filmmaker and longtime horror literature fan Guillermo del Toro serves as the curator for the Penguin Horror series, a new collection of classic tales and poems by masters of...
+Filmmaker and longtime horror literature fan Guillermo del Toro serves as the curator for the Penguin Horror series, a new collection of classic tales and poems by...
 Read more >

 Since its publication in 1897, Dracula has enthralled generation after generation of readers with the same spellbinding power with which Count Dracula enthralls his victims.
 Though Bram Stoker did not invent vampires, and in fact based his character’s life-in-death on extensive research in European folklore, his...
 Read more >